ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 ### I use dots instead of numbers, but when I get to the 10th combo, two dots appear!

 To fix this, you need to change the `HitCircleOverlap` value to the width of the image used for the default numbers.
-For example, if your the skinned element size is 60x70 pixels, the value should be 60.
+For example, if your the skinned element size is 60x70 pixels (width by height), the value should be 60.